Spirituality and society

 'A rational and scientific formula of the vitalistic and materialistic human being and its life, a search for a perfected economic society and the democratic cultus of the average man are all that the modern mind presents us in this crisis as a light for its solution', (Sri Aurobindo, Life Divine II, 28)

 Psychology has therefore also published a system justification theory .

 Our modern culture is based on the principle of concurrence.
 Man has inherited this behaviour from the animal kingdom, where it is a neccessity to survive, but it is also the inherent egoistic basis of his nature.

-We see the limitations of this system - which has no moral at all - today : There is growingly less win because of more concurrence, people loose their jobs and so moral is degrading.
+We see the limitations of this system - which has little and often only instinctive morality - today : There is growingly less win because of more concurrence, people loose their jobs and so moral is degrading.

-In the not so industrialised countries with their uncontrollable explosion of population people mostly have to work under incredible conditions and earn just as much as to survive and therefore the moral degrades further.
+In the not so industrialized countries with their uncontrollable explosion of population people mostly have to work under incredible conditions and earn just as much as to survive and therefore the moral degrades further.

-The forces and drives of the animal-kingdom are still an important and omnipresent factor in daily life, and man must first leave these roots behind, before true relationships are possible.
+The subconscious forces and drives of the animal-kingdom are still an important and omnipresent factor in daily life, and man must first leave these roots behind, before true relationships are possible.

 Therefore modern wars have another battlefield within the societies, the manyfolded battles for position and power, for posession and wealth, and for the most attractive life-partner(of course also in a higher sense), the three points of attraction for the small human ego.

-A worldly socialism can not really change these problems, because his basis would be the too human nature with its self-assertion and the various vital and negative forces, which earlier od later have always lead to corruption, crime and supression.
+A worldly socialism can not really change these problems, because his basis would be the too human nature with its self-assertion and the various vital and negative forces, which earlier or later have always lead to corruption, crime and supression in such societys.